avalanche-strategy/D2D/README.md

 5. **Post-Processing**: Highlights any rows with any score less than a specified threshold, and computes a weighted joint score.
 6. **End Output**: 4 csv files of retrieved contexts, scores and feedback, highlighted low scores, and joint metric scores.

-## Usage
+## ▶️ Usage

-To run the evaluator on the synthetic data, use the following command after running the processor and obtained output from processor:
+To run the evaluator on the synthetic data, use the following command after running the processor and obtained the output from processor:

 ```bash
 python examples/evaluator_example.py
 ```

-## Data Output
+## 📂 Data Output

 After finishing the evaluation process, the evaluator generates 4 output `csv`s.
 In the example, the `csv`s are stored under the `eval_results/` directory.
 For the synthetic interview dataset `interview_food`, these following files are outputted: